Oh God, not today. Please, not today.

 Then, he saw something.

-His vision was blurred by the flurries of snow surrounding him and kicking up into his eyes, but he was sure that there was something there among the snow.
+His vision was blurred by the flurries of snow kicking up into his eyes, but he was sure that there was something out there in the storm.

-He gazed at it, locked in a helpless trance.
-He watched it sway in the wind and as it stared back at him, and he felt something begin to stir in his gut.
+He gazed at it, locked in a helpless trance, and he felt something begin to stir in his gut.
 It wasn’t just his curiosity.
 He now felt himself being driven toward whatever was standing out in the snow.
 It was the same feeling that compelled him to leave the station for this winter night’s embrace.
 Tyler couldn’t say why, only that whatever was out there wanted him closer, and that he, without a second thought, would oblige.

 As he got closer and closer, he realized this was no thing, but a woman.
 A woman with obsidian black hair and a round face standing just over five feet tall.